Block Windows 10 from auto updating specific drivers [QUICK METHODS]

 Have in mind that this shuts down complete update so you’ll skip on various security and stability updates.
 This makes it a temporary solution.

 While a metered connection is enabled, PC updates are on hold.
-Your system assumes that you are using an alternative connection like phone tethering or another limited data package.
+Consequently, your system assumes that you are using an alternative connection like phone tethering or another limited data package.

 - Open Start and click Settings on the left.